boboyle/Atlas-of-Bacterial-Serine-Threonine-Kinome/README.md

     - `a3m_files`: sequences from each bacterial STK family in a3m format

     - `fasta_files`: sequences from each bacterial STK family in fasta format

+    - `profile_hmms`: profile HMMs from each bacterial STK family

     - `bSTK_constraints.con`: file containing the constraint patterns and weights associated with each of the STK families